mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 #### 4.2 Deploy
-1. [Download Llama2-7b chat Chat Model Weights](#downloading-the-model) from huggingface as meta checkpoint does not have config.json.
+1. [Download Llama2-7b chat Chat Model Weights](#downloading-the-model) from huggingface as meta checkpoint does not have the required files to quantize it.

 > ⚠️ **NOTE**: For this initial version only 7B chat model is supported on A100/H100/L40 GPUs.